celinedurniak/V20Diffraction/README.md

 - `Plot_ROOT_He3_McStas.ipynb`
    Notebook to plot data from He3, ROOT files and McStas simulations.
    We focus on He3tube5 and Spectrum03

+- `Projection_2D.ipynb`
+   Notebook to compare 1D projections from 2D ROOT and McStas data.
+The range of y-values to generate the projections is set by the user

 - `ROOTfile_metadata_and_plots.ipynb`
    Notebook to display metadata in a user-selected ROOT file and display and save all graphs stored